Cosmetologist Resume: Example and Tips

 See Why My Perfect Resume is a 5-Star Resume Builder

-Use these three employer-ready templates to build your own customized resume.
+Use these three employer-ready templates to build your own customized resume in our resume builder.

 Divided into two columns, this template uses elegant fonts and spacing to produce a classy look, while the header gets a color treatment to stand out.